 What is WordPress?

-WordPress is a Content Management System (CMS) free and open source.
+WordPress is a Content Management System (CMS) that is free and open source.
 It is written in PHP and is related to MariaDB or MySQL.
 It has mainly been developed as a blogging tool but now has become a versatile CMS.
 The website, blog, and smartphone apps can be used.
-The WordPress plugins are often used to build an online shop.
-WordPress is one of the most common solutions in use for content management (CMSs).
-More than 60 million websites, 34% of the top 10 million websites up to 2019 are used.
+WordPress plugins are often used to build an online shop.
+WordPress is one of the most common solutions for content management (CMSs).
+Over 60 million websites, 34% of the top 10 million up to 2019, are used.

 What is WebFlow?

 This Webflow is an American company that offers website-building and hosting software as a service (SaaS).
 Its “visual publishers” online platform allows users to design, create, launch, and launch websites.
 In 2013 Vlad Magdalin, Sergie Magdalin, and Bryant Chou created it.
-Webflow has become popular with web designers because it can be personalized so well, but it is perfect for anyone who wants to easily create a completely personalized web site without hiring designers or developers or playing with your own code.
+Webflow has become popular with web designers because it can be personalized.
+Still, it is perfect for anyone wanting to quickly create a completely personalized website without hiring designers or developers or playing with your code.